tapcartinc/custom-block-templates/Gorgias Chat/README.md

 2. Give it a name by clicking on 'Name your block'

 ### 2. Copy this template's HTML, CSS, and JS over to the Custom Block Editor
-2. Copy the HTML from [index.html](#) file in this folder, and paste it in the HTML tab in the editor
+2. Copy the HTML from [index.html](https://github.com/Tapcart-Templates/custom-block-templates/edit/main/Gorgias%20Chat/index.html) file in this folder, and paste it in the HTML tab in the editor
-3. Copy the CSS from [styles.css](#) file in this folder, and paste it in the CSS tab in the editor
+3. Copy the CSS from [styles.css](https://github.com/Tapcart-Templates/custom-block-templates/edit/main/Gorgias%20Chat/styles.css) file in this folder, and paste it in the CSS tab in the editor
-4. Copy the Javascript from [script.js](#) file in this folder, and paste it in the JS tab in the editor
+4. Copy the Javascript from [script.js](https://github.com/Tapcart-Templates/custom-block-templates/edit/main/Gorgias%20Chat/scripts.js) file in this folder, and paste it in the JS tab in the editor

 ### 3. Make some code edits
 The following lines of code in the custom block will need to be edited for the block to work as expected.
-The template also contains comments within the block that point out other optional edits to consider.

 - **[REQUIRED]** Line 26 (JS) should be updated to include your Gorgias Application ID: *applicationId* = `12345`